OpenSourceEconomics/grmpy/docs/source/tutorial.rst

     grmpy.fit('tutorial.grmpy.yml', semipar=False)

-As in the simulation process this creates a number of output files that contain information about the estimation results.
+As in the simulation process this creates an output files that contain information about the estimation results.

-* **est.grmpy.info**, basic information of the estimation process
-* **comparison.grmpy.txt**, distributional characteristics of the input sample and the samples simulated from the start and result values of the estimation process

 Local Instrumental Variables